-Most of us live so much of our lives striving to find ways to create a better future and/or lamenting the foibles of our past that we ignore WHAT IS – RIGHT NOW.
+Most of us live so much of our lives striving to find ways to create a better future and/or lamenting the regrets of our past that we ignore WHAT IS – RIGHT NOW.

 We live in a “fix me” culture where viewing ourselves as broken, flawed and never good enough sets the stage for the onset of chronic emotional and physical health issues.
 We are so distracted in our quest for self-improvement that we miss the simple beauties that surround us…the smile of a loved one, the sound of laughter, the touch of air on our skin.

 Yet sometimes life throws us a gift in disguise – a situation that defies improvement and cannot be fixed.

 The last two years of Jonathan’s life were defined by a slow, steady decline in his health.
 I know that at one point all I wanted to do was to help find the “solution” for Jonathan’s plight.